PragmaTech-GmbH/pragmatech.digital/content/privacy-policy/index.md

 The data processing controller on this website is:

-Philip Riecks\
+PragmaTech Digital Solutions Philip Riecks\
-Fließstraße 17\
+c/o WeWork Berlin\
+Warschauer Pl.
+11-13\
-12439 Berlin
+10245 Berlin

-E-mail: philip@progmot.com
+E-mail: mail@philipriecks.de

 The controller is the natural person or legal entity that single-handedly or jointly with others makes decisions as to the purposes of and resources for the processing of personal data (e.g., names, e-mail addresses, etc.).